Shire chairwoman says talks with Takeda ongoing

-DUBLIN (Reuters) - Shire (SHP.L) on Tuesday said discussions are ongoing with Takeda Pharmaceutical (4502.T) about the Japanese firm’s bid for its Dublin-based rival ahead of a deadline to strike a deal on Wednesday.
-[L8N1S14PR]
+DUBLIN, April 24 (Reuters) - Shire on Tuesday said discussions are ongoing with Takeda Pharmaceutical about the Japanese firm’s bid for its Dublin-based rival ahead of a deadline to strike a deal on Wednesday.

 “Following several offers from Takeda, the board requested that the advisers of Shire and Takeda enter into a dialogue to discuss whether a further, more attractive proposal may be forthcoming,” Susan Kilsby told Shire’s annual shareholder meeting in Dublin.